Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 The first release still brings a significant share of income, but the development focus is initially on the production of DLCs, which eventually outweighs the profit from the first release.

 /// note | **Option 6** — endless development of the base game
-There are a few games, for example, [No Man's Sky](https://store.steampowered.com/app/275850/No_Mans_Sky/), [Stardew Valley](https://store.steampowered.com/app/413150/Stardew_Valley/), developers of which just continue to polish the base game (without DLCs) and continue selling it.
+There are a few games, for example, [No Man's Sky](https://store.steampowered.com/app/275850/No_Mans_Sky/), [Stardew Valley](https://store.steampowered.com/app/413150/Stardew_Valley/), developers of which continue to polish the base game (without DLCs) and continue selling it.

-It's incredibly cool, the developers deserve all sorts of praise.
-But, in my opinion, such a decision is made when you have already hit the target.
-Not even hit the target, but, like Robin Hood, split the arrow in the bullseye.
-This decision can be made after the release of the first version when you already have money, a growing community, and you see THE POTENTIAL.
+It's incredibly cool, and the developers deserve all sorts of praise.
+But I believe such a decision is made when you have already hit the target.
+Not even hit the target but, like Robin Hood, split the arrow in the bullseye.
+This decision can be made after the release of the first version when you already have money and a growing community, and you see THE POTENTIAL.

 I can not recommend building a business plan based on such an optimistic scenario.
 ///